Spikes, broken glass to keep Salman Khan fans at bay

-The walls of Galaxy Apartments in Bandra, the society where the superstar lives, have been fortified with iron spikes and glass shards; the decision was taken at a recent committee meeting in view of the hordes of fans and paparazzi who flock to the spot before his film release or court appearances
+Walls of Galaxy Apartments in Bandra, the society where Salman Khan lives, fortified with iron spikes, glass shards; in view of fans, paparazzi who flock to the spot before his film release or court appearances

 With Bajrangi Bhaijaan set to release this week and the court proceedings on in the 2002 hit-and-run case, Galaxy Apartments in Bandra, home to superstar Salman Khan has been fortified to keep out paparazzi and overzealous fans.